datacamp/courses-introduction-to-version-control-with-git/chapter1.md

 *** =instructions1

 You are in the `dental` repository.
-Use one Git command to see which files have staged and unstaged changes.
+Use `git diff` with appropriate arguments to see how files differ from the last saved revision.

 *** =hint1